lanl/ssys/biomodels_batch/README.md

 ## Notes

 - BioModels API has rate limits - the fetch script includes delays
-- SBML → Antimony conversion requires Tellurium
+- SBML → Antimony conversion requires Antimony and libroadrunner
 - Large model collections may take hours to fetch
 - All data files are git-ignored to avoid repository bloat